For quick online registration, click on the ‘register’ button found in the top right hand corner on every page of our website.

 Yes.
 Keep your user name and password secret.
 The other person should also have their own user name and password.
 Always log out when you've finished browsing a website, especially if you're on a shared computer.

-If you receive an email that looks as if it has been sent from Standard Life and you're unsure if it is from us, please do not respond to this or visit any site which the email may link to.
-You can send it to our mailbox and we'll look in to it for you.
+If you receive an email that looks as if it has been sent from Standard Life but you're unsure if it is from us, please do not respond or visit any site which the email may link to.
+Instead, you can send it to our mailbox and we'll look in to it for you.

 Smartphones and tablets have freed us to go online anywhere there is a 3G or 4G signal, Wi-Fi router or public hotspot.
 For many people, these mobile devices are rapidly taking over from computers for email, social networking, gaming, shopping and banking.
 This makes them a prime target for criminals, so it's essential to take mobile security precautions.